Develop a connector

 orUser

 .
-Each document model includes various fields and each field has a type that references another defined model — such as a scalar, object, or union model. - GraphQL schema: defines the structure and data types that users can query using a data layer’s GraphQL API and that the Netlify Visual Editor uses to query content for sites.
+Each document model includes various fields and each field has a type that references another defined model — such as a scalar, object, or union model. - GraphQL schema: defines the structure and data types that users can query using a data layer’s GraphQL API.
 Netlify generates the schema using the data model that your connector defines.

 Workflow

-When you develop the connector for your extension, you need to complete the following steps depending on which product you want to support.
+When you develop the connector for your extension, you need to complete the following steps.

 - Define your data model